 A civilian car was waiting for me in the airport car park and I was driven to a nondescript town house where a Welsh Guards captain gave me a briefing on what his unit was and did.
 He told me I would be staying the night with them.
 After a semi-formal dinner with the officers of that unit during which we all had to watch the latest episode of The Bill on TV, I was taken on a 'routine' patrol around Belfast city centre in one of the Army's armoured vehicles.
 The four armed soldiers who were alongside me in the back of the vehicle said very little.
 I assume they had no idea who I was since I was wearing civilian clothes.
 I kept peering through a narrow slit in the vehicle's blinds hoping that this would convince the soldiers that I was doing some sort of recce; eventually one of them told me that we were entering a dangerous area and should keep the blinds firmly closed.
 Hint, hint!

 Around midnight we stopped at a 'military facility' and watched some 'suspects' being brought in for questioning, or 'screening' as it was called then.
 I declined an offer to sit in at the screening sessions as a silent observer, pleading tiredness, the first excuse that came into my head.
-My host seemed surprised but, without any further ado, he escorted me to my bedroom for the night.
-It was on the first floor of the same building and actually overlooked the Falls Road.
+My host seemed surprised but, without any further ado, he escorted me to my bedroom for the night in their HQ building.
+It was on the first floor of that building and actually overlooked the Falls Road.
 I was advised not to be seen peering out through the windows while the curtains were open and the bedroom lights on otherwise I would surely become a target for a sniper!

 On my second day in the Province I was taken from Belfast to an army base, then occupied by Royal Marines, close to the Irish Border at Bessbrook.
 My driver for the day was a young army private.
 I was made very welcome by all the Marines I met at Bessbrook.
 As on the day before, no-one asked why I was visiting; I am not even sure they knew I was an RAF officer.
 I expressed interest in their vehicles, their armoury and the perimeter guard posts, and I climbed up into an observation post to view the scenery.
 We then had a splendid lunch in their wardroom.